Summer New Zealand Cash

 What are we thinking about the future?

-In summary, we see it as too early to have confidence that the OCR will rise anytime soon.
-We take opportunities like this to conservatively trade duration within strict limits.
-Regardless of the future direction of interest rates, we believe there are still opportunities in quality short-term fixed interest and other debt securities to earn yields substantially above the current OCR of 2.25%.
+Regardless of the future direction of interest rates, we believe there are still opportunities in quality short-term corporate bonds to earn yields substantially above the current OCR of 2.25%.